Introduction

 - Connect via SSH ProxyJump:

-~/.ssh/config
+# ~/.ssh/config

 This is functional.
 For a team of 3–5 engineers managing a handful of Linux servers, it works reasonably well.

-Where the Traditional Jump Host Falls Short
+Where the Traditional Jump Server Falls Short

 1. No Centralized Credential Management

-Each engineer has their own SSH key on the jump host.
+Each engineer has their own SSH key on the jump server.
 When someone leaves the company, you need to manually remove their key from every server — or hope you remember to.
 Credential sprawl becomes a compliance and security liability fast.

 2. No Session Recording or Audit Trail

-SSH through a jump host produces minimal logs.
+SSH through a jump server produces minimal logs.
 You know someone connected, but you do not know what commands they ran, what files they accessed, or whether something went wrong.
 This is a dealbreaker for SOC 2, ISO 27001, or any regulated industry audit.

 3. No Granular Access Control Beyond IP Restrictions